 “DEVELOPING AND PREPARING YOUNG BASKETBALL ATHLETES TO REPRESENT WA”

-The purpose of the Basketball WA State Performance Program will identify the State’s most talented athletes and create an intensive training environment that will “develop and prepare young basketball athletes to represent WA” at an Australian Junior Championship.
+The purpose of the Basketball WA State Performance Program is to identify the State’s most talented athletes and create an intensive training environment that will “develop and prepare young basketball athletes to represent WA” at an Australian Junior Championship.

 Basketball WA believes that the establishment of a direct pathway for athletes in the SPP into the State Team Program will improve the quality of State Team performance into the future.

 The 2019 State Team squads will be selected from athletes attending the SPP.
 Therefore, players wishing to represent WA at an Australian Junior Championship will be required to participate in the SPP.
 A combined SPP/State team trial will be held to form squads.

 Following the initial trial phase, squads will be selected with top age and bottom age players in the U16 and U18 age groups to provide a continual development focus.
 The program will provide players with skills, competition and mental improvement that are required to perform at a high level at an Australian Junior Championships.
 Once the final State teams have been selected, players will train with their State team coach in preparation for the Australian Junior Championships.